cmdalbem/portfolio/src/pages/meu-corre/index.md

 Also we've been collecting amazing testimonials of people who has been using the app and expressing how it impacted their lives:

-<quote author="Anonymous user">Super cool app.
+<quote author="Anonymous user" context="Google Play review">Super cool app.
 I use it daily and I have to admit that the app is amazing.
-It meets the demands I need with my services.</quote>
+It meets all my needs from my work.</quote>

-<quote author="Luiz Henrique">Excellent app, it can control rides very well week month day very good app without bugs excellent.</quote>

-<quote author="Rogerio Alcir" context="São Paulo" >I thank you for making available an app that helps us so much, what I used to do in spreadsheets, was way more complex, today I do my organization in the app.
+<quote author="Rogerio Alcir" context="Received via social media" >I thank you for making available an app that helps us so much, what I used to do in spreadsheets, was way more complex, today I do my organization in the app.
 Thank you very much for helping.</quote>

+<quote author="Luiz Henrique" context="Google Play review">Excellent app, it can control rides very well.
+Weeks, months, days... very good app without bugs.
+Excellent.</quote>

-## Learnings
+# Learnings

 It's really hard to summarize here in a few paragraphs how much I've learned and grew in almost 4 years of such an intense and different project, but here's an attempt:
 * **Challenging assumptions about user needs**: Delivery workers' challenges extend beyond simplistic assumptions about financial instability.
 Many workers lacked intuitive tools to track their income and expenses, which highlighted the gap between the tech-driven gig economy narrative of "freedom and entrepreneurship" and the daily, often chaotic reality of delivery work.